92hwa/92hwa/README.md

 <h3>INTRODUCTION</h3>

 * Studied in Computer Science and Engineering for 6 years
-* IT Solution Sales Experience for 3 years
+* IT Solution Sales Representative for 3 years

 <br/>